 Native plants, by contrast, evolved as part of this ecosystem, in concert and collaboration with dozens of different kinds of wild bees and other organisms.
 As a result, these plants have what it takes to keep the world buzzing.
 Happily, adding native plants to your flowerbeds or planters is surprisingly easy and a lot of fun.

-To learn how you can create a nature refuge in your own backyard, please join us online at 7 PM on Wednesday, May 12 for a NatureCity Conversation with three local experts: Renny Grilz of Blazing Star Wildflower Seed Company, Chet Neufeld of the Native Plant Society of Saskatchewan, and Sandra Walker, ethnobotanist and author of The Path to Wild Food.
-The event will feature a panel discussion, with plenty of time for your questions.
+Featuring three local experts: Renny Grilz of Blazing Star Wildflower Seed Company, Chet Neufeld of the Native Plant Society of Saskatchewan, and Sandra Walker, ethnobotanist and author of The Path to Wild Food.